Quinkana: History and naming

 Only two years later a third species of Quinkana, Quinkana babarra, was described, this time by Brian Mackness and Paul M.A.
 Willis.
 The holotype (QM F23220), a fragment of the maxilla, was uncovered in 1991 by Mackness at the Dick's Mother Lode Quarry in the Charters Towers Region of northeast Queensland, a locality that would have been intermediate in time between those of the two previously named taxa.
 However, Quinkana babarra proved to be much more fragmentary than either of the two established species.
 Partly for this reason, the diagnosis that had been established by previous works for Quinkana was altered the most significantly by Willis and Mackness, removing features such as the prominent knobs before the eyes as they are not preserved in their taxon.
 The final species to be named was Quinkana meboldi, discovered the same year as Quinkana babarra by Willis.
 It was described only a year later in 1997 on the basis of multiple maxillary fragments and a partial dentary alongside multiple other mekosuchines from the White Hunter Site of the Riversleigh World Heritage Area, namely Baru wickeni, "Baru" huberi and Mekosuchus whitehunterensis.

 After these early descriptions, things became relatively quiet in terms of fossil material, with far fewer notable discoveries being made.
 During this period the ecology and habits of Quinkana gained more attention, with repeated debate on its role in Australia's prehistoric ecosystems and whether or not it was terrestrial.
 Among the more notable later finds was the discovery of a ziphodont tooth in the Late Pleistocene King Creek catchment of the eastern Darling Downs, an otherwise well sampled locality known for its abundant material of Megalania.
 This marked the first Late Pleistocene Quinkana material of the region since the teeth mentioned by Molnar in 1981.

 Etymology

 Its generic name was derived from the Quinkans, a type of spirit of the Northern Queensland aboriginal Gugu-Yalanji people.
 Molnar explains that part of the reason for this choice in name was that Quinkans were represented by crocodiles in at least one instance at a southeastern Cape York rock painting location.
+However, it has been noted that though the Quinkans serve as inspiration for the name, no rock art from Australia is actually inferred to depict any mekosuchines, but usually inferred to show the two modern Australian crocodile species.